RajuYuva/interview-preparion/kubernetes.md

 1. first we need to get another node group called green.
 2. taint the green nodes, so that they should not get any pods scheduled kubectl taint nodes ip-10-0-11-151.ec2.internal project=expense:NoSchedule
-3. now upgrade your control plane, do it from console
+3. now upgrade your control plane, do it from console - The control plane is upgraded first, ensuring the core management of the cluster is updated.

-4. upgrade green node group also to 1.30
+4. upgrade green node group also to 1.30 -
+The green node group is then upgraded to version 1.30.

-5. shift the workloads from 1.29 node group to 1.30 nodegroup
+5. shift the workloads from 1.29 node group to 1.30 nodegroup -
+Workloads are gradually shifted from the old (blue) node group to the new (green) one.

-6. cordon blue nodes
+6. cordon blue nodes - The blue nodes are cordoned to stop new scheduling

 7. untaint green nodes

-8. drain blue nodes
+8. drain blue nodes - eventually drained nodes to safely move remaining workloads off

 inform all stake holders, application teams. perform sanity testing